orionaskatu/stable-diffusion-webui/README.md

  - Defaults width/height to 640x640 (minimum 192 and maximum 2112)
  - If seed is empty it acts like `seed = -1` (random seed)
  - taming-transformers is in `stable-diffusion/src/` subdirectory
- - Scrolls to output after clicking on `Generate` buttons (useful for mobile usage or small screens)
+ - Scrolls to output after clicking on `Generate` buttons (useful for mobile usage or small screens - doesn't work actually)

 I use a simple systemd service like this one (in `etc/systemd/system/stable-diffusion.service`):